How do I properly size my UPS?

-This tech note helps explain the differences between Watts and VA and explains how the terms are correctly and incorrectly used in specifying power protection equipment.
+This tech note helps answer, “How do I properly size my UPS?” by explaining the differences between Watts and VA and how the terms are correctly and incorrectly used in properly sizing UPS systems.
 Many people are confused about the distinction between the Watt and Volt-Amp (VA) measures for UPS load sizing.
 Many manufacturers of UPS and load equipment add to this confusion by failing to distinguish between these measures.
 If you have arrived at this site in an attempt to be a more informed buyer of UPS or other power equipment, congratulations.
-Please feel free to email us at sales(at)power-solutions.com so that we may assist you in selecting the correct equipment.
-Power Solutions is an independent supplier of power quality products offering the best in class solutions.
+Please feel free to email us at email@example.com so that we may assist you in selecting the correct equipment.
+Power Solutions is an independent supplier of power quality products offering the best-in-class solutions.

 The power drawn by computing equipment is expressed in Watts or Volt-Amps (VA).
 The power in Watts is the real power drawn by the equipment.
 Volt-Amps are called the “apparent power” and are the product of the voltage applied to the equipment times the current drawn by the equipment.
 Both Watt and VA ratings have a use and purpose.
 The Watt rating determines the actual power purchased from the utility company and the heat loading generated by the equipment.
 The VA rating is used for sizing wiring and circuit breakers.
 The VA and Watt ratings for some types of electrical loads, like incandescent light bulbs, are identical.
 However, for computer equipment the Watt and VA ratings can differ significantly, with the VA rating always being equal to or larger than the Watt rating.
-The ratio of the Watt to VA rating is called the “Power Factor” and is expressed either as a number (i.e. 0.7) or a percentage (i.e. 70%).
+The ratio of the Watt to VA rating is called the “Power Factor” and is expressed either as a number (i.e. 0.9) or a percentage (i.e. 90%).
 We can assist you with proper UPS sizing if you provide us with either, total equipment VA, total equipment Watts, or a list of the equipment part numbers that you would like to back up.
-Contact us at support(at)power-solutions.com with any of this data or if you prefer contact sales(at)power-solutions.com to schedule a site survey.
+Contact us at firstname.lastname@example.org to schedule a site survey.

 The Watt rating for a computer may not be equal to the VA rating

-All Information Technology equipment including computers uses an electronic switching power supply.
+All Information Technology equipment, including computers, uses an electronic switching power supply.
 There are two basic types of computer switching power supplies, which are called 1) Power Factor Corrected supplies or 2) Capacitor Input supplies.
 It is not possible to tell which kind of power supply is used by inspection of the equipment, and this information is not commonly provided in equipment specifications.
-Power Factor Corrected or PFC supplies were introduced in the mid 1990′s and have the characteristic that the Watt and VA ratings are equal (power factor of 0.99 to 1.0).
-Capacitor Input supplies have the characteristic that the Watt rating is in the range of .55 to .75 times the VA rating (power factor of 0.55 to 0.75).
+Power Factor Corrected or PFC supplies were introduced in the mid 1990’s and have the characteristic that the Watt and VA ratings are equal (power factor of 0.99 to 1.0).
+Capacitor Input supplies have the characteristic that the Watt rating is in the range of .65 to .85 times the VA rating (power factor of 0.65 to 0.85).

 The power rating of the UPS